meringue7/Writeups/HTB/VulnCicada/VulnCicada.md

 ![](img/Administrator.png)

-Also in the Rosie.Powell's folder.
+Also in the Rosie.Powell folder.

 ![](img/Marketing.png)

-It look likes Rosie can't remember her password.
+It looks like Rosie can't remember her password.
 I try this password with the `rosie.powell` account.

 ```bash